ng-Classic/ng-classic/aio/content/guide/attribute-directives.md

     <code-example header="src/app/app.component.html" path="attribute-directives/src/app/app.component.1.html" region="applied"></code-example>

-Angular creates an instance of the `HighlightDirective` class and injects a reference to the `<p>` element into the directive's constructor, which sets the `<p>` element's background style to yellow.
+Angular Classiccreates an instance of the `HighlightDirective` class and injects a reference to the `<p>` element into the directive's constructor, which sets the `<p>` element's background style to yellow.

 <a id="respond-to-user"></a>